Rules you must follow if your septic tank or small sewage discharge treatment plant releases (discharges) liquid to a surface water.

 The company you use to dispose of your waste sludge must be a registered waste carrier.
 Ask the company to confirm this when you arrange to have your tank emptied or ask the tanker driver for a copy of the company’s waste carrier’s certificate.

 You should have your treatment system regularly maintained in line with the manufacturer’s instructions.
-If these aren’t available, ask your local maintenance company for advice.
+If these are not available, ask your local maintenance company for advice.

-You must have your treatment system repaired or replaced if it isn’t in good working order, for example if it has:
+You must have your treatment system repaired or replaced if it is not in good working order, for example if it has:

 - cracks in tank walls or pipes